General Information

 Permission slips are sent home with your child prior to a field trip and must be returned before your child can be transported off school grounds.
 If you do not wish your child to participate in a particular field trip, alternative activities will be arranged.

-The Issaquah School District participates in the National School Lunch Program.
+The Issaquah School District participates in the National School Lunch Program and serves breakfast at some of our school sites.
 We serve meals that are convenient, economical and healthy.
 Our menus are designed to provide good nutrition and variety for our students.

-The ISD Food Service Department has partnered with Health-e Pro to enhance the lunch menu viewing experience for students and parents/caregivers.
+The ISD Food Service Department has partnered with Health-e Pro to enhance the lunch menu viewing experience for students and parent/guardian/caretakers.

 The Issaquah School District adopted Nutrition and Wellness Regulation 6700 / 6700P to increase the nutritional value of school lunches.
 The district will establish guidelines for foods and beverages sold through the food service program and those sold in vending machines, snack bars, school stores, and school-sponsored fundraising events.
 Students will have opportunities for physical activity and appropriate exercise and accurate information on nutrition and wellness will be available.